 Fun and games: Rolling a ball

-You can start by sitting close to Baby on the floor, with his legs spread slightly apart for balance.
-Next, roll the ball to him, and encourage him to push it back to you.
-Once Baby starts to get the hang of it, you can make it a little harder by gradually moving a little further away from him, so that he has to push the ball further to reach you.
+You can start by sitting close to Baby on the floor, with their legs spread slightly apart for balance.
+Next, roll the ball to them, and encourage them to push it back to you.
+Once Baby starts to get the hang of it, you can make it a little harder by gradually moving a little further away from them, so that they have to push the ball further to reach you.

 Playing pass with a rolling ball isn’t just fun for the whole family, though.
-As the two of you play, Baby will work on his gross motor skills by physically pushing the ball harder each time to reach you, and by aiming it your way.
-He will also concentrate and focus, but, perhaps most importantly of all, passing a ball back and forth like this, and working towards a common goal, might be his first introduction to the idea of sharing, and of playing together, instead of just having an adult playing along with him.
+As the two of you play, Baby will work on their gross motor skills by physically pushing the ball harder each time to reach you, and by aiming it your way.
+They will also concentrate and focus, but, perhaps most importantly of all, passing a ball back and forth like this, and working towards a common goal, might be their first introduction to the idea of sharing, and of playing together, instead of just having an adult playing along with them.

 Related Topics